Where everything's made with love

 PRINTABLE RECIPE CARD

-Yield: One single layer 9" pie crust
+Yield: One single crust 9" pie crust

 Patty Cake Pie Crust